SenPei-CU/SenPei-CU.github.io/_pages/about.md

 Latest News
 ======

+- **11/01/2025** Our group attended the 2025 MIDAS Network Annual Meeting in Bethesda, MD.
+I presented our recent study on reconstructing the early spatial spread of pandemics in the US.
+Dr. Qing Yao presented her study using GNN to predict adaptive mobility for improving epidemic forecasts.

 - **08/21/2025** As the faculty lead of the program "[Unveiling Public Health: A Discovery Tour in China](https://globalcenters.columbia.edu/content-beijing/unveiling-public-health-discovery-tour-china)", I visited eight universities/institutions in Beijing with seven Mailman students and alumni.
 This immersive Public Health Study Tour is supported by the Scholar-in-Residence program during my residency at Columbia Beijing Center.

 - **08/06/2025** Our R35 MIRA project "Early detection and inference for emerging infectious agents in data-sparse settings" is awarded by NIH/NIGMS.

-- **07/20/2025** Our [study](https://www.medrxiv.org/content/10.1101/2025.07.02.25330752v1) on adaptive mobility responses during Hurricanes Helene and Milton in 2024 is featured by the Washington Post in the story "[A new era of floods has arrived.
+- **07/20/2025** Our [study](https://iopscience.iop.org/article/10.1088/1748-9326/ae0e39) on adaptive mobility responses during Hurricanes Helene and Milton in 2024 is featured by the Washington Post in the story "[A new era of floods has arrived.
 America isn’t prepared.](https://www.washingtonpost.com/climate-environment/2025/07/07/hurricane-helene-evacuation-north-carolina-warnings/)".

 - **07/14/2025** I attended the Society for Mathematical Biology Annual Meeting 2025 in Edmonton, Canada.
 I presented a talk "Addressing the challenge of imperfect observation processes in epidemic modeling" in the minisymposium: Scenario Modeling to Inform Public Policymaking.